 In 2018, SAS Institute, Inc. ("SAS") filed litigation in the United States District Court for the Eastern District of Texas (the "Texas Court") asserting that World Programming infringed SAS copyrights and patents.
 SAS voluntarily dismissed with prejudice its patent claims, and the Texas Court entered judgment in favor of World Programming on the copyright claims.
 SAS appealed the Texas Court judgment to the United States Court of Appeals for the Federal Circuit (the "Court of Appeals").
 Oral arguments were held before the Court of Appeal on January 13, 2022.
-On April 6, 2023, the Court of Appeals issued its decision in favor of World Programing by affirming the Texas Court's dismissal of SAS's copyright claims.
-As of the date of this report, the period in which SAS is eligible to file a notice of appeal of the Court of Appeals' decision has not expired.
+On April 6, 2023, the Court of Appeals issued its decision in favor of World Programming by affirming the Texas Court's dismissal of SAS's copyright claims.
+As of the date of this report, the period in which SAS is eligible to file a petition for a writ of certiorari has not expired.